btqdesign/intellego/wp-content/plugins/use-any-font/readme.txt

 === Use Any Font ===
 Contributors: dnesscarkey
-Tags: use any font, any font, embed any font, font embed, font uploader, css3 font embed, @font-face embed, font conversion, webfont, ttf, opentype, custom fonts
+Tags: custom fonts, font embed, font uploader, any font, embed any font, font uploader, css3 font embed, @font-face embed, font conversion, webfont, ttf, opentype
 Requires at least: 3.0
 Tested up to: 4.7.3
-Stable tag: 4.7.1
+Stable tag: 4.7.2

 Embed any font in your website